-Fifth, participate in an individual or group presentation on one of the Gospels or the book of Acts.
+Fifth, participate in an individual or group presentation on one of the General Epistles.
 The ability to make engaging presentations will multiply your influence, leadership, teaching, and preaching.
 Discuss applications found in that book.
 This presentation can be a PowerPoint, video, drama, role-play, interviews, charts, Pinterest, memes, graphical organizers, webpage, cellphone video, speeches, art work, or series of drawings.
 This will assist student-leaders in developing the creative/critical thinking and teamwork skills essential to effective teaching and servant-leadership.
 Week 13

-Sixth, type a 10- to 15-page term paper titled "Applications from Matthew through Acts for Leadership and Character Development."
+Sixth, type a 10- to 15-page term paper titled "Applications from Hebrews through 1 Peter for Leadership and Character Development."
 The ability to write well will multiply your influence, leadership, teaching, and preaching.
 Footnote all the ideas, paraphrases, and direct quotes in your paper, whether from books or the Internet.
 Font should be Times New Roman 12.
 Include illustrations and charts.
 This will assist student-leaders in developing the creative/critical thinking and writing skills essential to effective biblical teaching, preaching, and servant-leadership.
 Week 13